brucedkyle/ibmcloud_for_partners/docs/mainframe/sustainability.md

 !!! key "Keys"

     - IBM LinuxONE delivers a 59% savings in power consumption as compared to x86 running workloads with the same throughput.
-    - Average of 10:1 consolidation of cores for the same workload
+    - Average of 10:1 consolidation of cores for the same workload.

 The following diagram shows a concrete example of a large Asia Pacific Insurance company focused on decreasing data center costs and carbon emissions.